 DOPL batch prints licenses several times a week.
 They are mailed the following business day.
 Please allow enough time for the license to go through the postal service (usually 5-7 working days).
 If you still have not received it, contact our offices to ensure your address is correct.

-How do I get a written verification of licensure or a custodian of record?
+How do I get a written a custodian of record?

-web site for a $5.00 fee.
-You may also submit a request for verification for manual processing for a $20.00 fee.
+Custodian of Record is a manual process, and the fee is $20.00.
 Be sure to include your name as it appears on your license, your social security number or your license number, your complete mailing address, and a current phone number.
 Also, indicate where you want us to mail the verification or if you intend to pick it up at our front offices.
 (A staff member will call you when it is ready for pickup.)
-IMPORTANT NOTE: RN's, APRN's and LPN's must obtain verification of licensure through Nursys

 How can I obtain a duplicate copy of my license?